guyroutledge/atozcss/_drafts/2016-03-08-sass-colour-functions.md

-You may be thinking that the designs you work with are much stricter about colours than letting them be arbitrarily darkened or lightened in the code and that's fair enough.
+You may be thinking that the designs you work with are much stricter about colours than letting them be arbitrarily darkened or lightened in the code - and that's a fair point.

 But there are some occasions when modifying a colour is much quicker and much more flexible than endlessly using a eyedropper tool in your